ovh/docs/pages/web/hosting/ssl_on_webhosting/guide.en-gb.md

 ### Activate an SSL certificate on a multisite.

 Depending on which [SSL certificate](https://www.ovh.co.uk/ssl/){.external} you have ordered, you can activate a secure SSL connection on one or more of your multisites.
-To do this, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, select the tab [WebCloud](https://www.ovh.com/manager/web/){.external}, click [Web hosting](https://www.ovh.com/auth/?action=gotomanager){.external} in the services bar on the left-hand side, then choose the Web Hosting plan concerned.
+To do this, log in to the [OVHcloud Web Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, select the tab [Web Cloud](https://www.ovh.com/manager/web/#/configuration){.external}, click `Hosting Plans`{.action} in the services bar on the left-hand side, then choose the Web Hosting plan concerned.
 Go to the `Multisite`{.action} tab.

 The table displayed will contain all of the domain names that have been added to your Web Hosting plan.
 In the ‘SSL’ column, you will see the activation status for secure SSL connections on your multisites.